dbeniamine/vim-mail/README.markdown

         let g:VimMailClient="/path/to/your/launcher"

 +   Easy spelllang switch

     While writting mails, I often need to do switch the spell lang which can be annoying, so this plugin provide an easy way to do it.
-    Just type
+Just type:

         <LocalLeader>l